 •MMC® will guide you through this process, but in the end, you are still the boss, and you approve the terms and conditions of the golf membership.

 •During the campaign, any staff member can “take the orders” for the golf membership, from a student at the front counter to the bookkeeper in the back office.
 There is absolutely no reason to bring on additional staff during the campaign.

 •MMC®’s marketing pieces completely outlines the golf membership from cost to content; eliminating any and all required sales skills and/or acumen.

-•MMC® still provides an in-depth sales training of your staff to ensure long term prosperity and growth of your golf business through a stronger closing percentage of your future prospects.
+•MMC® still provides in-depth sales training for your staff to ensure long-term prosperity and growth of your golf business through a stronger closing percentage of your future prospects.
 No matter how much you love “the game”, you must be able to sell it too.

 •MMC®’s cash promotions are completely self -funding, if not, you may cancel our agreement anytime!

-•MMC® gives our client’s two (2) years exclusivity within their mailed area, which ensures the client’s ability to dominate their market and knock out their competitors.
+•MMC® gives our clients two (2) years of exclusivity within their mailed area, which ensures the client’s ability to dominate their market and knock out their competitors.

 •Clients control all funds and deposit all funds into their bank.